Raikuzu92/Game-of-Zones/README.md

 ## Credits
 Rawnaq Kabairzad, Robert Green, Luis Lima, and David Barren
 ## Licence
 Please refer to license in the repo.
+2024 Imposters